 Once the request is received by the Cherokee County E 9-1-1 records division the information will be evaluated to make sure that it is available for Open Records.

 **Notice: Cherokee County E 9-1-1 is authorized to take up to 72 business hours to make initial contact with the requestor in accordance with Georgia's Open Records Law.**

-Regardless if the information is available, the records division will contact the requestor for follow-up to include but not limited to: clarification, additional information, denial and/or costs associated with filling the request.
+Regardless of if the information is available, the records division will contact the requestor for a follow-up to include but not limited to: clarification, additional information, denial, and/or costs associated with filling the request.

 The costs listed below are the current costs associated with filing open records requests: